HallaSurvivor/Blog/_posts/2024-08-12-finiteness-in-sheaf-topoi.md

     And again, I want this to be a quick post, finished within a day or two of starting it, so I don't have the time to think about it at all.
     I would love for an enthusiastic reader to chime in, though!

+[^6]:
+    That is, a space built by gluing together opens of $B$ along common intersections

+[^7]:
+    We'll still assume that $B$ is [locally connected][11], though, since that makes them much easier to draw.

+    It's important to remember that our geometric intuition is likely to fail us if we start considering, say, sheaves on the cantor space!

+[^8]:
+    Strictly speaking this is only true if $U$ is connected.
+But if it isn't, open cover it by connected pieces.
+Since the disjunction
+    $[n] = \emptyset \lor \exists x \in [n]$ can be checked locally, we just need to know that one of the disjuncts is true on each connected component of $U$, which follows from what we wrote in the main body.